 At the end of 1870, the NABBP was in turmoil as internal factions, torn between amateurism and professionalism, fractured the organization.
 It collapsed and the National Association, the sport’s first professional league, took hold with nine clubs in major eastern and western cities.
-The Troy Haymakers joined the league, as one of the less populated cities.
+The Troy Haymakers joined the league, representing one of the less populated cities.

-The 1871 Haymakers fielded one of the top hitting lineups in the association, including Craver, Lip Pike, Clipper Flynn, Steve King and Dickie Flowers.
+The 1871 Haymakers fielded one of the top hitting lineups in the Association, including Craver, Lip Pike, Clipper Flynn, Steve King, and Dickie Flowers.
 Bellán, manning third, hit a so-so .250 in all 29 of the team’s games.
-He did pound the ball on August 3, however -- going 5 for 5 with five RBIs, a triple and a stolen base against Boston’s Harry Wright and Al Spalding to carry the Haymakers to a 13-12 victory.
+He did pound the ball on August 3, however -- going 5 for 5 with five RBIs, a triple, and a stolen base against Boston’s Harry Wright and Al Spalding to carry the Haymakers to a 13-12 victory.
 Over the course of the season, though, Troy’s pitching was woeful.
 John McMullin led the league in hits allowed, base on balls, runs and earned runs.
 Overall, they finished in sixth place with a 13-15 record.

 Troy completely revamped its lineup in 1872, a symptom of two of the prevailing ills of the sport at the time -- contract jumping and tampering.
 Only Bellán and King returned among the 1871 regulars.
 Jimmy Wood from Chicago was hired as captain.
 George Zettelin, Wood, Charlie Hodes and Bub McAtee were added from the Chicago White Stockings as that team dropped out of the league.
 Phonney Martin and Count Gedney were brought in from the Brooklyn Eckfords.
 Likewise, Washington Olympics players Doug Allison and Candy Nelson joined the Haymakers.